yegor256/blog/_posts/2017/jul/2017-07-11-how-to-redesign-equals.md

 ---
 layout: post
 title: "How I Would Re-design equals()"
-date: 2017-06-10
+date: 2017-07-11
 place: Copenhagen, Denmark
 tags: java oop
 description: |
-  ...
+  The design of equals() and compareTo() in Java is far from perfect; this is how I would improve it and make more object-oriented.
 keywords:
-  - IO java
+  - design of equals()
-  - read/write java
+  - design of compareTo()
-  - object-oriented input/output
+  - object-oriented compare objects
-  - cactoos
+  - oop object comparison
-  - input/output cactoos
+  - how to compare objects
-image: /images/2017/06/?
+image: /images/2017/07/lultimo-capodanno.jpg
 jb_picture:
-  caption: xxx
+  caption: L'ultimo capodanno (1998) by Marco Risi
 ---

 I want to rant a bit about Java design, in particular about the methods